lammps/lammps/doc/src/Library_scatter.rst

 list is returned to all calling processors.
 It also contains functions which scatter per-atom data from a contiguous global list across the processors that own those atom IDs.
-It also has a create_atoms() function which can create a new simulation by scattering atms appropriately to owning processors in the LAMMPS spatial decomposition.
+It also has a create_atoms() function which can create new atoms by scattering them appropriately to owning processors in the LAMMPS spatial decomposition.

 It documents the following functions: